You can get it here.

-Two Scoops of Django: Best Practices for Django 1.6 is the last edition.
-We won't do another version of this book.
+We thought Two Scoops of Django: Best Practices for Django 1.6 would be the last edition.
+That is about to change.

 The book has been released in print format only.
 We've decided on this because:

 No. Please go back and re-read.
 You're misinterpreting the above.

 We were so burnt out after working on the 1.6 edition that we couldn't bring ourselves to do an ebook version this time.
 Last time, working on the ebook was soul-crushing, and it was not worth the effort.

 We're still recovering from burnout.
 We are behind on work, and Audrey is fighting severe repetitive strain injury that causes her arms to feel like they are constantly on fire.
 We're also behind on our open source projects.